Elham Yaghoubian: Biography

 friendship and raising awareness of the political and ancestral history of the two nations in order to promote understanding and a venue for receptive relations.
 Later this group was registered as a non-profit organization.
 Elham appeared in several News platform to talk about her mission.

-In 2010, Elham announced the launch of Aryana Fashion a new venture selling trendy handbags and accessories.
+In 2010, Elham announced the launch of Aryana Fashion, a new venture selling trendy handbags and accessories.

 Elham translated and published the Global Directory of Zorastrian Fire Temples in 2011.
-Elham Yaghoubian’s open letter in 2013 addressed to the Iranian comedian and actor Akbar Abdi raised and provoked awareness of various news agency inside and outside Iran.
-This letter has been written as response to Akbar Abdi’s racist remarks towards the Jews during the speech he gave in the ceremony which has been organized to his honour.
+An open letter she wrote in 2013 addressed remarks by the Iranian comedian and actor Akbar Abdi's towards Jews during a speech he gave at a ceremony organized in his honour.

-Elham continues to be a prolific writer and activist on behalf of the Jewish Iranian diaspora in Los Angeles and nationwide.
+Elham continues to be a writer and activist on behalf of the Jewish Iranian diaspora in Los Angeles and nationwide.